THE CONCEPT AND OPERATION OF THE BODY OF CHRIST

 “Be transformed by the renewing of your mind.”
-Our culture today contains millions of things that renew our mind.
+Our culture today contains millions of things that move our minds.
 It is up to us to make certain our mind is being renewed in the will of God for us.

-“Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
+“Then you will be able to test and approve what God’s will is — his good, pleasing and perfect will.”
 It is not easy to find God’s will for ourselves.
-We have to keep seeking; keep praying; keep asking.
-He wants to know if you really care about God, or are like the remainder of makind.
+We must keep seeking, keep praying, keep asking.
+He wants to know if you really care about God, or are like the remainder of mankind.

-You have to test to see if you actually are performing God’s will, by doing what you believe to be God’s will, and then carefully watching the results; and also continually listening for guidance from Christ.
+You must test to see whether you actually are performing God’s will, by doing what you believe to be God’s will, and then carefully watching the results, and also continually listening for guidance from Christ.
 It is easy to make mistakes.
-It is easy to be deceived—even when you are reading your Bible and praying each day.
+It is easy to be deceived — even when you are reading your Bible and praying each day.

 God does not have three wills, a good will, a pleasing will, and a perfect will.
 God has one will for you and me, and it is good, pleasing, and perfect.
 I have heard people say God has a permissive will.
 This is absolute nonsense.
 Either we do what God wants us to do, or else we don’t.
 It is just that simple.